Why Schools Block Websites — and Why You Should, Too

 According to the American Association of School Librarians (AASL), 98% of schools are now filtering all website content that is available to students.
 This can look different depending on the school, but most schools use software to block potentially offensive content while others take a more manual approach by supervising students while they work in the classroom.

-Why Do Schools Block Websites?
+Why and How Do Schools Block Websites?

 So why did schools start blocking websites in the first place?

 The answer is because of something called the Children's Internet Protection Act (CIPA).
 In 2000, Congress passed this act that placed certain restrictions on schools and libraries receiving internet services through the E-rate program (this program provides affordable internet services to schools and libraries that need it).
 The act requires these schools to block websites on all computers accessible by minors that contain the following types of content:

 - Child pornography